-When you launch ModFit LT, open the report you want to use.
-In our example, that is "PRACTICE".
-Once the report is loaded, open a new data file, and analyze it.
+If you want to use your custom template without creating a project, simply use the Open Report Template command in the File menu to open your customized report template.
+Once the report template is loaded, open a new data file, and analyze it.
 All of the results in the template reflect the new sample.